kkerns20/kkerns20/README.md

 ### Hi there 👋

-- 🔭 I’m currently teaching high school math
+- 🔭 I’m currently working as a software release analyst with Oracle
-- 🌱 I’m currently learning Ruby through Launch School
+- 🌱 I’m currently learning python through boot.dev
 - 📫 How to reach me: kurtkerns20@gmail.com
 - ⚡ Fun facts: I'm a father with two healthy sons, 6'8" tall, and an amputee